Skip to content

 For each OpenAPI document included as an OpenApiWeaverDocument item, the generator performs the following steps:

-2. Parse - reads the document with Microsoft.OpenApi, supporting OpenAPI 3.0-3.2 in both JSON and YAML formats
+2. Parse - The document is read with Microsoft.OpenApi, with support for OpenAPI 3.0-3.2 in both JSON and YAML formats.

-3. Transform - derives class and method names, converts naming conventions (e.g. snake_case -> PascalCase), resolves $ref references, classifies schemas, and sanitizes OpenAPI HTML text for XML documentation output
+3. Transform - The generator derives class and method names, converts naming conventions such as snake_case to PascalCase, resolves $ref references, classifies schemas, and sanitizes OpenAPI HTML content for XML documentation output.

-4. Group - organizes operations by their OpenAPI tags into sub-client classes and carries tag descriptions into generated XML docs
+4. Group - Operations are organized by OpenAPI tags into sub-client classes, and tag descriptions are carried into generated XML documentation.

-5. Emit schemas - generates sealed classes for object schemas, readonly record struct with JsonConverter for string enums, standard enum for integer enums, and maps primitive / collection types.
+5. Emit schemas - The generator emits sealed classes for object schemas, readonly record struct types with JsonConverter for string enums, standard enum types for integer enums, and mapped primitive and collection types.
 Inline schemas become nested types.

-6. Emit clients - generates async methods for each operation, with the correct request body serialization, response deserialization, and XML documentation comments derived from OpenAPI metadata
+6. Emit clients - The generator emits asynchronous methods for each operation, including request body serialization, response deserialization, and XML documentation comments derived from OpenAPI metadata.

 During client emission, OpenApiWeaver also generates runtime error handling paths.
 Non-success responses capture status, headers, and raw content, then throw OpenApiException or OpenApiException<TError> when a matching typed error schema is defined for that status code.